Kayinnasaki/kayin.moe-article-pages/06.other-projects/04.faq/default.md

 ## What do your websites run on?
 How do you have such a nice blog?

 A Debian server running Apache and hosting [Grav](https://getgrav.org/).
 Good ol' PHP lives on.
 My [neocities site](https://kayinworks.neocities.org) uses [11ty](https://www.11ty.dev/).
 Grav is great if you're trying not to use wordpress anymore but you still wanna self host something non-static.
-Also its Flat File, which I love.
+Also it's flat File, which I love.

 That said, this entire site could be made in 11ty so if you're asking, you should probably do that (Though my experiences with grav are all very positive).
 11ty is a Static Site Generator so can host it for basically free in a lot of places, including on github.